Genivia/ugrep/README.md

     ugrep --color --pager -z -tc++ '' project.tgz

+To list the files matching the gitignore-style glob `/**/projects/project1.*` in `projects.tgz`, by selecting files containing in the archive the text `December 12`:

+    ugrep -z -l -g '/**/projects/project1.*' -F 'December 12' projects.tgz

 To extract C++ files that contain `FIXME` from `project.tgz`, we use `-m1` with `--format="'%z '"` to generate a list of pathnames of file located in the archive that match the word `FIXME`: